GSA-TTS/10x-website/reports/fy23-impact-report/05-dark-matter.md

 Strong research practices can help deliver benefits to end users in the public that are fairly intuitive.
 The benefits for the federal workforce are less so, but still significant.
 We believe that connecting feds and the public through inclusive research practices can deliver massive, positive results for both "peoples":

-- **Impact for the public** through improved, human-centered digital experiences with the government.
+- <span class="text-bold">Impact for the public</span> through improved, human-centered digital experiences with the government.
-- **Impact for the federal Workforce** by helping them deliver on their missions, re-engaging them, and giving them a chance to learn new skills.
+- <span class="text-bold">Impact for the federal Workforce</span> by helping them deliver on their missions, re-engaging them, and giving them a chance to learn new skills.

 Consider the bilingual research we mentioned above.
 Connecting in-person with vulnerable populations — people who can't communicate effectively in English — was eye opening.
 Here are a few highlights from that experience: